neatcoin/docs/docs/nomo/tld.md

 Additional alternative root zone services can also be added.
-In order to ensure all Neatcoin resolvers understand the meaning of all TLD types and can properly resolve them.
-They are added through on-chain runtime upgrades.
+In order to ensure all Neatcoin resolvers understand the meaning of all TLD types and can properly resolve them, they are added through on-chain runtime upgrades.

 The current list of additional TLD types include Handshake root